-Rules for the VAT deduction
+10.1 Rules for the VAT deduction

 The right to claim the input VAT arises at the moment when the deductible tax becomes chargeable by the supplier.
 This means basically on the day of the payment or the tax point whichever occurs earlier.
 To prevent the temporary financing of VAT claims from the state budget, the recipient of the supply can only deduct the input VAT after s/he receives the invoice.
 There is an exception to this rule: when the reverse-charge mechanism applies, the purchaser does not have to possess the VAT document as s/he applies the output VAT himself/herself.
-The input VAT can be claimed within three years of the date when the VAT became chargeable except for the VAT payers who reduce their VAT using the coefficient.
+The input VAT can be claimed within three years of the date when it became chargeable except for the VAT payers who reduce their VAT using the coefficient.
 For example, if a VAT payer finds an old invoice issued 2 years previously on which by mistake no input VAT was claimed; s/he can still recover this VAT within the normal VAT return.

 An important rule is that the VAT payer can only claim the input VAT on the purchased goods and services used in his/her economic activity.
 Within the economic activity, they must be used for making taxable supplies21 or supplies exempt with credit.
 To prove the input VAT entitlement, the VAT payer must possess the invoice issued by his/her supplier, who is also a VAT payer.
 The recipient of the supply can only deduct the correct amount of VAT.
-If the supplier applies e.g. the standard VAT rate instead of the reduced rate on the invoice, the purchaser can only deduct the VAT corresponding to the reduced rate.
+If the supplier applies, e.g., the standard VAT rate instead of the reduced rate on the invoice, the purchaser can only deduct the VAT corresponding to the reduced rate.

-Allocation of input VAT
+10.2 Allocation of input VAT

 If the VAT payer buys goods or services from another VAT payer, s/he should decide whether the purchased supply is to be used for his /her economic activity.
-In case the goods are purchased as a gift to a charity or for personal purposes of the entrepreneur, these goods are not being used within the economic activity at all.
+If the goods are purchased as a charity gift or for the entrepreneur's personal purposes, these goods are not being used within the economic activity.
 Therefore, no input VAT can be claimed on such purchases according to the main rule mentioned above.